BillySterling/bamazon/README.md

    * price (cost to customer)
    * stock_quantity (how much of the product is available in stores)

+Unique key `UC_item` added to table to help prevent entry of duplicate products.

 ## Usage

 `node bamazonCustomer.js`

-bamazonCustomer.js CLI will then display the contents of the `products` table contained in the `bamazon` database.
+Running this application will display the contents of the `products` table contained in the `bamazon` database.
 The application will then prompt users with two messages.

    * The first should ask them the ID of the product they would like to buy.
    * The second message should ask how many units of the product they would like to buy.